kamilltusinski/StructuredQueryLanguage/README.md

 ## Download

-Download file library.sql and load in PhpMyAdmin.
+Download file ksiegarnia.sql and load in PhpMyAdmin.